 please contact Librarian Sarah Kiefer in the Bolger Heritage Center:

 For Reference Assistance or an Appointment contact Local History Librarian, Sarah Kiefer

-The Ridgewood Public Library is partially open to the public.
-Please contact
+The Ridgewood Public Library is open to the public.

-Local History Librarian Sarah Kiefer to schedule an appointment to visit the
+Please contact Local History Librarian Sarah Kiefer to schedule an appointment

 Friday, 9 am - 6 pm